P-p-H-d/mlib/README.md

         #define M_OPL_mpz_t() M_CLASSIC_OPLIST(mpz)

 Within an OPLIST, you can also specify the needed low-level transformation to perform for the method.
-This is called API type.
+This is called API adaptation.
 Assuming that the method to call is called 'method' and the first argument of the operator is 'output', then the following transformation are applied: